smourier/DirectN/README.md

 # DirectN
 Direct Interop code for .NET Framework, .NET Core and .NET 5+ : DXGI, WIC, DirectX 9 to 12, Direct2D, Direct Write, Direct Composition, Media Foundation, WASAPI, CodecAPI, GDI, Spatial Audio, DVD, Windows Media Player, UWP DXInterop, WinUI3, etc.

-The easiest way to use this is reference the nuget package: https://www.nuget.org/packages/DirectN/ (.NET Framework) or https://www.nuget.org/packages/DirectNCore/ (.NET Core and .NET 5, 6, 7, etc.)
+The easiest way to use this is reference the nuget package: https://www.nuget.org/packages/DirectN/ (.NET Framework) or https://www.nuget.org/packages/DirectNCore/ (.NET Core and .NET 5, 6, 7, etc.) or https://www.nuget.org/packages/DirectNStandard/ (.NET Standard).

-Or you can pick the C# source files you want (among the 9000 .cs provided ...).
+Or you can pick the C# source files you want (among the 10000 .cs provided ...).
 It can be sometimes difficult because the dependencies between all these technologies can make extracting a small portion quite difficult (and they are one of the reasons why DirectN exists...).
 However this is possible as demonstrated in this other project: [Windows Interface Composition Engine ("Wice")](https://github.com/aelyo-softworks/Wice) wich uses only ~700 files (less than 10%) from DirectN.

 ## Same names and types than the native concepts!
 DirectN allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use exactly the **same names and types than the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.